realphongha/nvim-configs/README.md

 * [ripgrep](https://github.com/BurntSushi/ripgrep#installation) should be
 installed first if you want to use telescope livegrep
 * [Patched fonts](https://www.nerdfonts.com/) should be installed for nvim-tree
+* For vim-doge, you need to run ":call doge#install()" once to install it

 # Small notes
 * Use `:lua SeeWaifu()` or `:lua SeeWaifu("colorscheme-name")` to make your background transparent and see your waifu